kliment-olechnovic/voronikon-app/README.md

-    --input-ligand                string  *  input file path for ligand, must be in SDF format --output-table-file           string     output table file path, default is '_stdout' to print to stdout --output-details-dir          string     output directory path for details, default is '' to not output details --scoring-mode                string     scoring mode, can be 'voromqa' or 'vorochipmunk', default is 'vorochipmunk' --print-mode                  string     printing to stdout mode, can be 'h' or 'v', default is 'h' --help | -h                              flag to display help message and exit
+    --input-ligand                string  *  input file path for ligand, must be in SDF format --output-table-file           string     output table file path, default is '_stdout' to print to stdout --output-details-dir          string     output directory path for details, default is '' to not output details --scoring-mode                string     scoring mode, can be 'voromqa' or 'vorochipmunk' or 'vorochipmunk_en', default is 'vorochipmunk'
+    --print-mode                  string     printing to stdout mode, can be 'h' or 'v', default is 'h' --help | -h                              flag to display help message and exit